matthew-trump/aws-lambda-api-node/README.md

 1. On AWS, start a new CodePipeline project.
 2. Follow the flow to set up a Source.
 3. For the Source Provider, select Github.
 4. Use the interface button to connect to Github.
-Once connected, select this repository, i.e. https://github.com/thebrigade/hqu-backend. (you will need a Github account with at least Read access to the repository for this step).
+Once connected, select this repository. (you will need a Github account with at least Read access to the repository for this step).
 5. For the Branch, select master.
 5. Make sure the OutputArtifact #1 is MyApp
 6. Go to the next step to start a Build.